Do I need probate:

 - They owned everything jointly with someone else and everything passes to the surviving joint owner.

 - The value of the estate is well below the Inheritance Tax limit and the banks etc which hold funds are willing to release them without insisting on seeing a grant of probate.
-Sometimes they will release assets on production of the Last Will, a death certificate and proof of your identity as next of kin or beneficiary.
+Sometimes they will release assets if you are able to show them: the Last Will – and sign an indemnity (which means you have to repay them if things go wrong), plus a death certificate and proof of your identity as next of kin or beneficiary.
 But they are under no obligation to do so, no matter how small the amount they help for the deceased.

 However, there is one thing which can make things easier for most, and may remove the need for probate in very small estates.
 Where there was not a prepaid funeral plan in place, it may be possible to persuade the deceased persons bank or building society to release funds to pay for the funeral director direct.
 We’ve bolded “direct” as they will NOT reimburse anyone who has already paid the undertakers bill.

-In some cases, this might reduce the value of the estate or the account below the level where probate is needed.
+In some cases, this might cut the value of the estate or the account below the level where probate is needed.

 Do I need Probate?